Bonsai pot selection

 In most bonsai pots, the width of the bonsai pot is related to the length of the pot.
 The pot width for the oval and rectangular pots is approx. 70-85% of the pot length.
 This means that you only need to look for a particularly wide bonsai pot if the tree has a very wide root ball.
 Normally, since it is given, it is of no importance for the selection.

-The height of a bonsai pot harmonizes particularly well with the tree if the height of the pot corresponds to the thickness of the trunk just above the roots.
+The harmonizes particularly well with the tree if the height of the pot corresponds to the thickness of the trunk just above the roots.

 It becomes difficult with young trees with a slender trunk.
 Often you cannot pot them in a matching, flat pot.
 There are only two long-term solutions.
 The root ball can be made flatter over the years by repotting with root pruning or the trunk has to be thicker (e.g. by thickening with sacrificial branches or sacrificial branches) so that it harmonizes with a suitable pot.